CalebN99/candology/README.md

 4. Accounts and Orders can be created.
 Orders and Products can be viewed by admin.
 5. Everyone has commits in the repo.
 6. Uses multiple classes, with a Candle and Diffuser class inheriting from a parent Product class.
 These classe are located in the classes folder
-7. To DO: Check for doc blocks and comments
+7. All PHP files have Doc Blocks
 8. Create account form has full validation in Javascript and PHP.
-9. To Do: Check code is clean and well-commented
+9. Code is formatted well and has comments throughout
 10. We learned some new bootstrap features, learned and implemented some more complicated SQL queries than our other projects.
 We got the minimum amount of features we wanted complete.
 11. Using Ajax for an admin feature, display-button-on-focus in the scripts folder .loads a route that calls a PHP script to update database with POST data passed from the javascript script.